Why it matters that your favorite Christian artist says they don’t want to be called a Christian artist.

 “None of these songs has been born again, and to that end there is no such thing as Christian music.”
 (Source)

 But the problem here is that nobody on earth believes such a thing.
 Nobody believes that a song can be saved.
 If it is labeled “Christian” it’s because it is glorifying God in a manner that is fitting with Scripture.
-Just as the outside world labeled early followers of Jesus “Christians”, because their outside behavior reflected that of their Christ, so we also should label music that reflects Jesus as Christian.
+Just as the outside world labeled early followers of Jesus “Christians” because their outside behavior reflected that of their Christ, so we also should label music that reflects Jesus as “Christian”.

-Interestingly enough, in the same line of questioning, Mr. Foreman pointed out something that was indeed a fact:
+Ironically, in the same line of questioning, Mr. Foreman pointed out something that was indeed a fact:

 “The view that a pastor is more ‘Christian’ than a girls volleyball coach is flawed and heretical.”
 (Ibid.)